 Best Minecraft server hosting: cheap & easy or DIY?

-In this article, I’m going to cover the best Minecraft server hosting providers in the market as well as what to consider when choosing a host.
+In this article, I’m going to cover the best Minecraft server hosting providers in the market as well as what to consider when choosing one.

-That’s why I have purchased a plan from each of the providers that either offer Minecraft server hosting plans or can support the game.
-Then, after close observation, rigorous testing, and brutal elimination, I have shortlisted a few top picks.
-So, in this article, you’ll find a list of the best Minecraft server hosting providers out there.
+To answer that, I have purchased a plan from each of the providers that either offer Minecraft server hosting plans or can support the game.
+Then, after close observation, rigorous testing, and brutal elimination, I have shortlisted the 5 best picks.

 Minecraft-exclusive hosting: best providers

-For smaller groups – up to 20 players, that's completely fine.
-Meanwhile, high-end plans tend to get more expensive and the lack of reliability becomes more frustrating.
+For smaller groups – up to 20 players, a cheaper shared environment might be fine.
+However, a higher number of players require more powerful and pricier solutions.
 Yet, if you need a cheap option to test the waters out, some of the best Minecraft server hosting providers include:

-- Apex – perhaps the most popular option with the prices starting at $4.49/mo.
+- Apex – perhaps the most popular option with the starting price of $4.49/mo.
 It supports both Minecraft Java and Bedrock editions.
-Additionally, DDoS protection and automated backups are included.
+Additionally, DDoS protection and automatic backups are included.
 It's a pretty secure and reliable platform for small groups.

 - Shockbyte is among the cheapest options starting at $2.50/mo.
 It offers instant launch, 100% uptime agreement, and 24/7 customer support.
 By the way, all modpacks are available.
 Just keep in mind that the scalability is pretty limited, so it's the best option for beginners.

 - BisectHosting specializes in Minecraft with prices starting at $2.99/mo.
 Budget packages include DDoS protection, Multicraft control panel, and instant setup.
-Premium packages add free modpacks installation and updates, daily backups, and more server locations.
+Premium packages add free 1-click modpacks installation and automatic updates, daily backup, and more server locations.
 Again, scalability tends to be limited.

 There's definitely a lot of choices there, so testing out and seeing what suits your needs best is advised.
 After all, these all-in-one Minecraft services are easily launched and have free trials.